literedmore/litered/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run litered-qt.exe.
+Unpack the files into a directory and run literedmore-qt.exe.

-LiteRed is the original LiteRed client and it builds the backbone of the network.
+LiteRedMore is the original LiteRedMore client and it builds the backbone of the network.
-However, it downloads and stores the entire history of LiteRed transactions;
+However, it downloads and stores the entire history of LiteRedMore transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-See the LiteRed website at https://literedmore.org for more help and information.
+See the LiteRedMore website at https://literedmore.org for more help and information.